mjkvaak/ImageDataAugmentor/README.md

         ax[i,1].imshow(mask_batch[i,:,:,0])
     plt.show()

 (\*) Currently the segmentation masks should be generated using `albumentations` rather than `imgaug`.
-If you are using `imgaug`, make sure that all augmentations are fit for mask generation and remember to call `.to_deterministic()` to ensure that both the images and the mask are generated with same transformations.
+If you'd still wish to use `imgaug`, make sure that all augmentations are meaningful for both image and mask generation (e.g. no noise augmentations for masks!) and remember to call `.to_deterministic()` to ensure that both the images and the mask are augmented with same transformations.

 <br /><br /><br />